 Many other cleanses are available, some even more radical than this.
 For instance, Richard Anderson’s ‘Arise and Shine’ cleanse (detox) requires one to take, daily, 3–5 ‘shakes’ (a mixture of juice, water, psyllium seed husk, and bentonite clay), a combination that pulls what Anderson calls ‘mucoid plaque’ away from the intestinal walls.
 These shakes are followed 2 hours later with an herbal combination called ‘Herbal Nutrition’ mixed with one called ‘Chomper’.
 These herbs than provide nutrition and sweep the colonic debris out.
 This is done for 1–3 weeks.
 I have done it several times and it certainly removed some deeply impacted intestinal debris but was quite intense.

 Another way to detox is with fresh, organic vegetable juices.
 Three 16-oz glasses a day with carrot juice as a base mixed with beet, celery, spinach, lettuce or other green leafy vegetables make for a powerful yet much easier cleanse.
 This detox can be done for several days or several weeks and will completely revitalize the system with a heavy dose of enzymes and minerals.
-Sometimes an herbal laxative is needed, like senna or cascara sagrada, to keep the bowels moving and limit the so-called ‘cleansing reactions’.
-These reactions can be uncomfortable but only indicate that the body is reabsorbing old toxic debris.
+If one is on a juice cleanse for more than a few days, an once or twice a day enema will be needed or at least an herbal laxative, like senna or cascara sagrada, to keep the bowels moving and limit auto-intoxication (cleansing too fast).
+These ‘cleansing reactions’ can be uncomfortable but only indicate that the body is reabsorbing old toxic debris.
 Once the bowels move, the reaction subsides and one feels lighter than ever.

 In Chinese Medicine, a lot of raw food is not advocated.
 They believe that too much raw food can be weakening for the spleen, causing an imbalance in the body.
 Different foods are thought to have different energies, from cold to neutral to hot.
 Raw fruits and vegetables possess a cooling energy.
 According to traditional Chinese Medicine, over-consumption can result in symptoms such as chilliness, mucus, congestion, fatigue and depletion, feeling cold, abdominal pain, poor appetite, and bloating after meals.